Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - OutputItem: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) and sets the recipe's output item, defaults to empty
 - OutputFluid: Accepts a `FluidStack` and sets the recipe's output fluid, defaults to empty
-- Outputs: A convience method for setting both outputs, identical to `.outputItem().outputFluid()`
+- Outputs: A convenience method for setting both outputs, identical to `.outputItem().outputFluid()`
 - InputItem: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty
 - InputFluid: Accepts a [FluidStackIngredient](../bindings/#fluid-stack-ingredient) amd sets the recipe's input fluid, defaults to empty
-- Inputs: A convience method for setting both inputs, identical to `.inputItem().inputFluid()`
+- Inputs: A convenience method for setting both inputs, identical to `.inputItem().inputFluid()`
-- Sound: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`
+- Sound: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`[^1]
 - OnSeal: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) which will be applied when the barrel is sealed
-- OnUnsel: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) which will be applied whe nthe barrel is unsealed
+- OnUnseal: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) which will be applied when the barrel is unsealed
-- Seal: A convience method for setting both seals, identical to `.onSeal().onUnseal()`
+- Seal: A convenience method for setting both seals, identical to `.onSeal().onUnseal()`

 {: .notice }
 A sealed barrel recipe must have an input item, input fluid, or both

+[^1]: A full list of all sound events can be attained by running the command `/kubejs dump_registry minecraft:sound_event` in-game

 ### Example